iifl-logo

 Will there be a card issued?
 How will the resident know what their number is?

-No card will be issued by the UIDAI, but the resident will receive a letter from the UID authority giving the person the UID number and the information of the person that was collected.
+No card will be issued by the UIDAI, but the resident will receive a letter from the UID authority giving the person the UID number and the information about the person that was collected.
 If there are any inaccuracies in the information, the person can correct them.
-There will be a tear away portion in the letter that can act as a card for referencing the number.
-The registrar may issue a card for their purpose in which they may include the UID number.
+There will be a tear-away portion in the letter that can act as a card for referencing the number.
+The registrar may issue a card for their purpose, in which they may include the UID number.

 Why no card?